roboshoes/grunt-bake/README.md

 Another special inline attribute is the `_bake` attribute.
 This keyword expects a specific syntax which allows to dynamically create additional files.
 It accepts the syntax: `_bake="template.html > target.html"`.

 The following example will create two additional files named `info-John.html` and `info-Jane.html` which will be baked using `app/detail.html` with corresponding values from `app/content.json`.
 For linking to genereated files a `@link` variable is available.
+For linking the originating file from generated files a `@referrer` variable is available.

 _app/detail.html_:
 ```html